 How to shade or color blank or nonblank cells in Excel?

 Supposing you want to shade/color all blank cells (or nonblank cells) in a specified range in Excel.
-How could you fill or shade all blank cells at a time in Excel?
+How can you quickly fill or shade all blank cells at once in Excel?

 - Fill all blank/nonblank cells with Go to Special function